 Have not taken a traffic diversion program within the previous 12 months.

-If you’re eligible, you’ll need to find an approved course that meets your needs.
+If you’re eligible, you must find an approved course that meets your needs.
 I Drive Safely offers a fully online, DMV-approved New York defensive driving course that can reduce up to four points on your license and give you a guaranteed 10% discount on your insurance.
 It’s fast, easy, and affordable, so check it out today!